Rake-Randle/jobPortfolio/README.md

-# Job Portfolio
+# Jake Handels Portfolio of work

-Different projects I have done
+### I will include my different projects of interest